fedspendingtransparency/data-act-broker-backend/README.md

 #### Available Validations
 The available rule types are as follows:
 * Type checks - verifies that data fits the specified type
-* Equality - checks that values is equal to a specified value.
-Not equal is also available.
+* Equal / Not equal - checks that value is equal to a specified value, or not equal
 * Less than / Greater than - compares value against a specified reference point
 * Length - checks that value is no longer than specified length
 * Set membership - checks that value is one of an allowed set of values